It depends on who you ask.

 Don’t want to overthink this?
 One of these two cards are great choices:

 Chase Freedom Unlimited Card

-The Chase Freedom Unlimited card is a great daily use card because you get 5% on travel purchases through Chase Ultimate Rewards, 3% at drug stores and dining, plus 1.5% cash back on all other purchases.
+The Chase Freedom Unlimited card is a great daily use card because you get 5% on travel purchases through Chase Ultimate Rewards, 3% at drug stores and dining in restaurants, including takeout and eligible delivery services, plus 1.5% on all other purchases.
 1.5% cash back on all purchases with an annual fee of $0 is a solid cash back rate.

 How to Pick “Specialist” Cards